iterative/dvc.org/static/docs/commands-reference/index.md

 - In an existing Git repository, initialize a DVC repository with `dvc init`,
 - Copy source code files for modeling into the repository and convert the files into DVC data files with `dvc add` command;
-- Process initial data files through your data processing and modeling code using the `dvc run` command;
+- Process raw data files through your data processing and modeling code using the `dvc run` command;
 - Use `--outs` option to specify `dvc run` command outputs which will be converted to DVC data files after the code runs;
 - Clone a git repo with the code of your ML application pipeline.
 However, this